kobolabs/metadata-moments/README.md

 • Price Effective Date composites allow you to schedule promotional prices with your ONIX feed.

-• Some best practices include:
+**Some best practices include:

 1.Your starting regular price must have an end date.
-Otherwise, our system won’t know to look for a new price.
+Otherwise, our system won’t know to look for a new price.</br>
-2.The promo price must have both a start and end date.
+2.The promo price must have both a start and end date.</br>
 3.Your regular price is reinstated by including a new start date.
 All dates are
 inclusive: they start at 0:00 EST and end at 23:59 EST of the specified date.